Barion Pixel

 Large event organizer

 Peter runs a two-day event with four parallel slots.
 Seats fill fast, but the last 10 days are constant cancellations and moves.
+Large events with constant changes benefit from a booking system with waitlist that automatically offers newly freed spots to the next interested participants.

 View details